parthjdabhi/Ultimate-AdBlock/README.md

 - Malwaredomains (~18.000 hosts) filters
 - privacy trackers (hosts) filter
 - Easylist Dutch
-- Check for duplicate hostnames and remove them
-- Make two seperate extensions because of the 50.000 items max: one for the hosts and one for the css elements hiding.
 - OSX extension
 - iOS Interface to enable/disable filters